pingcap/docs-tidb-operator/en/deploy-tidb-dm.md

 ## Enable DM data migration tasks

-The following are two methods to access the DM-master service using dmctl:
+You can access the DM-master service using dmctl in the following two methods:

-**Method #1**: Enter the DM-master or DM-worker Pod to use the built-in `dmctl` in the image.
+**Method #1**: Attach to the DM-master or DM-worker Pod to use the built-in `dmctl` in the image.

 **Method #2**: Expose the DM-master service by [accessing the DM cluster in Kubernetes](#access-the-dm-cluster-in-kubernetes) and use `dmctl` outside the pods to access the exposed DM-master service.

 It is recommended to use **Method #1** for migration.
-The following steps take Method #1 as an example to introduce how to start a DM data migration task.
+The following steps take **Method #1** as an example to introduce how to start a DM data migration task.

 The differences between Method #1 and Method #2 are that the file locations of `source.yaml` and `task.yaml` are different, and that in Method #2 you need to configure the exposed DM-master service address in the `master-addr` configuration item of `dmctl`.